Chinese Stroke Order Basics: The Ultimate Guide

-Many people are often fascinated and attracted by Chinese characters.
-At first glance, characters may look like bizarre pictograms, randomly drawn at will.
-But did you know that Chinese characters all consist of fixed stroke orders and follow a specific set of rules?
+Chinese characters are fascinating.
+At first glance, characters may look like unintelligible pictograms, randomly drawn at will.
+But Chinese characters consist of fixed stroke orders and follow a specific set of rules.

 Flexible Scheduling, Affordable Pricing ✈️ ⛩️